amiteshkr63/Remote-Controlling-Raspberry4B-s-GPIO-Pins/README.md

 At this step, you should have you device successfully connected to Raspberry Pi.

+> if you are able to connect bluetooth device, then skip to <A2DP Support> section

+If anyhow you are not able to connect bluetooth device to pi then use these commands:

+sudo apt install pulseaudio-module-bluetooth

+pulseaudio -k

+pulseaudio --start

+Then, again start from `bluetoothctl`, power on, agent on .........pair xx:xx:xx:xx:xx:xx,trust xx:xx:xx:xx:xx:xx, connect xx:xx:xx:xx:xx:xx

+If anyhow doesn't workout then only use this cmmnd:

+`sudo pactl load-module module-bluetooth-discover`

 ##### A2DP Support
 Now let’s check that A2DP streaming is working.
 We start by checking that PulseAudio is listing the Bluetooth sound card: